 Terraform is a tool to describe an infrastructure via configuration files and run a single application or your entire datacenter on the basis of these configuration files.
 To get more information, please use Terraform official documentation.

-Wallarm WAF node can be also deployed via Terraform.
-These instructions provide an example of Terraform code which can be easily used to deploy a cluster of Wallarm WAF node in AWS public cloud.
-The example code deploys a complete set of required AWS resources like VPC, subnets, routing tables, Security Groups, SSH public keys, etc, including a simple Wordpress application to be protected by the Wallarm WAF node.
+Wallarm filtering node can be also deployed via Terraform.
+These instructions provide an example of Terraform code which can be easily used to deploy a cluster of Wallarm filtering node in AWS public cloud.
+The example code deploys a complete set of required AWS resources like VPC, subnets, routing tables, Security Groups, SSH public keys, etc, including a simple Wordpress application to be protected by the Wallarm filtering node.

 The example uses the following resources:

-An official Wallarm WAF Node AMI available on the AWS Marketplace
+An official Wallarm Node AMI available on the AWS Marketplace

-AWS CloudWatch metrics and alerts to monitor the CPU usage of active WAF nodes
+AWS CloudWatch metrics and alerts to monitor the CPU usage of active nodes

-While the document is based on the Official Wallarm Node AMI the same approach can be used for a custom Wallarm WAF node AMI built by you.
+While the document is based on the Official Wallarm Node AMI the same approach can be used for a custom Wallarm filtering node AMI built by you.